Shower door vs. curtain – if you’re renovating or redecorating your bathroom, this is a dilemma you’ll have to solve.

 • Frameless: On a frameless enclosure, glass takes center stage.
 These are often clear, so they provide a solid barrier with low visual impact.
 Obviously, they will not clash with any colors you may choose for your bathroom walls, floors, and accessories.
 This “minimalism” allows frameless enclosures to harmonize with many decorating modes including modern, contemporary chic, transitional, Japandi, and Scandinavian.

-• Crittall style: Glass with black metal framing and mullions is also on-trend today.
+• Grid style: Glass with black metal framing and mullions is also on-trend today.
 However, this style is taken from British cottage windows that were first manufactured in the 1800s.
 This makes the style classic, but the combination of glass and metal is itself timeless.
 As with frameless showers, there is no risk of the shower clashing with your paint color or accent pieces.
 These shower or tub doors are also a hit in popular styles like cottagecore, transitional, maximalism, granny chic, and Japandi.

 This “minimalism” allows frameless enclosures to harmonize with many decorating modes including modern, contemporary chic, transitional, Japandi, and Scandinavian.